Educational Opportunities in Our Garden

 The Lilac Hedge is one of the oldest plants in the garden park.
 Before the garden was planted, the hedge was the most popular feature among humans and animals.
 The lilacs added color to the park when the transplants were establishing themselves and maturing, and the beautiful flowers continue to blossom every summer.

-In 2018, under the direction of local artist, Jennifer Thompson, Bryant Middle School students built a human-sized nest from twigs and branches.
+In 2018, under the direction of local artist, Jennifer Thompson, Bryant Elementary School students built a human-sized nest from twigs and branches.
 This ephemeral art project is tucked away in the hedge so you’ll have to search a bit to find it.

 Plants make hundreds of chemical compounds many of which function to protect them against disease and predation.
 When certain plants are consumed or applied topically, the active compounds in these defense chemicals produce desirable effects.